giabao0710/Face_recognition_Using_CNN_by_giabao/Face Recognition System/ReadMePls.md

 Please keep this file when copying the project or publishing it elsewhere.

-Copying and claiming as your own in any form is strictly prohibited.

 Tools used: Visual Studio Code (make sure python, tensorflow and opencv are installed)

 Steps to run the project: